• Skip to main content

 Counseling and support in Bala Cynwyd and Philadelphia

-LCSW, CST is a Certified Sex Therapist with the American Association of Sexuality Educators, Counselors and Therapists (AASECT).
+Pamela Kelberg, LCSW, CST is an AASECT Certified Sex Therapist with extensive post-graduate training in sex therapy.
 She works with couples to help educate and learn about ADHD and restore relationships.

-Appointments are available in our Bala Cynwyd office, conveniently located right off of City Avenue and our Center City Philadelphia office.
+Appointments are available in our Bala Cynwyd office, conveniently located right off of City Avenue and virtually in our Philadelphia office.

 Our Bala Cynwyd office is convenient to Center City Philadelphia, East Falls, Mt.
 Airy/Chestnut Hill, Manayunk, Roxborough, Wynnewood, Overbrook, Villanova, St. David’s, Broomall, Gladwyne, West Conshohocken, Penn Valley, Merion Station, Ardmore, and Narberth.